Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

         printf("cycle_count1 is ZERO!\n");
     }
 ```

 ![alt text](images/pr_aie_perf_tile.png)
-Select the tile links to the output file by moving cursor on top of the tile.
+Select the tile links to the output file by moving the cursor on top of the tile.

-### Step 4.4 Locate tile
+### Step 4.4: Locate Tile

-Switch to `Trace` view, Locate tile(21,0).
+Switch to the `Trace` view, and locate tile(21,0).

-### Step 4.5 Use tool to measure execution time
+### Step 4.5: Use the Tool to Measure the Execution Time

-To measure execution time with tool, move marker to beginning of kernel execution from an iteration.
-Add second marker and move the second marker to beginning of another iteration.
-This method is same to measure execution time for AI Engine Simulation, hardware emulation or on Hardware.
+To measure the execution time with the tool, move the marker to the beginning of kernel execution from an iteration.
+Add the second marker, and move the second marker to the beginning of another iteration.
+This method is the same to measure the execution time for AI Engine Simulation, hardware emulation, or on hardware.

 ![alt text](images/pr_aie_perf_vcd.png)

-### Step 4.6 Performance Calculation
+### Step 4.6: Performance Calculation

-Above example indicates 9.400 microseconds (us) is used for 10 iterations execution time.
+The above example indicates 9.400 microseconds (us) is used for 10 iterations execution time.
 Each iteration execution time is 0.94 us or 940 nanoseconds (ns) in average.

-Per output file `ulbf_out0.txt`, 38400 lines for 100 iterations.
+Per the output file `ulbf_out0.txt`, 38400 lines for 100 iterations.
 Each iteration processes and outputs 384 lines.
-Each line has 2 cint16 samples.
+Each line has two cint16 samples.

 Performance calculation:

 1,000,000,000(AI engine frequency in HZ) / 940(clock cycles each iteration) x 384(lines each iteration) x 2(samples per line) = 817,021,276.59(samples/second).
-This number is close to profiling API reported, 818,527,715.90 samples/s.
+This number is close to the profiling API reported, 818,527,715.90 samples/s.

 ## Limitations

-Due to limited AIE performance counters, calling AI Engine profiling APIs may return errors.
+Because of the limited AIE performance counters, calling the AI Engine profiling APIs can return errors.
 Host code is required to check profiling APIs' return code to ensure correctness of profiling APIs.

 # Support

 GitHub issues will be used for tracking requests and bugs.
-For questions go to [support.xilinx.com](https://support.xilinx.com/).
+For questions, go to [support.xilinx.com](https://support.xilinx.com/).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>